Fun, Bonding and Baby Interactivity

-I remember that when my first two were little, and they’re only 18 months apart, there were times when one would wake from a nap and be grizzly and then the other would wake and be the same so all I could do was sit on the floor, one under each arm and give them both a cuddle.
+I remember that when my first two were little.
+Because they’re only 18 months apart, there were times when one would wake from a nap and be grizzly and then the other would wake and be the same.
+So all I could do was sit on the floor, one in each arm and give them both a cuddle.

 Then, once the tears subsided, we might introduce some toys.
 Sometimes using a toy as a distraction is good but don’t let it take the place of lovely cuddles and soothing.
 Even pointing out something outside can help them move past being cranky.
 Birds are a great point of attraction for little eyes.